Code-Institute-Submissions/kordianbird-RecipeBook_FebResub/README.md

 * add recipe page is plain and not cramped with content to not overwhelm the user

-* your recipes page gives the user options to either edit or delete their recipes
+* user's recipes have delete and edit buttons that are easy to see

 * the pink and cyan colors of navbar and buttons are bright to give the website a calm and nice feel